Aymanbegh/PVD4RCV/README.md

 🌈 Depth maps associated with each video sequence

-🗂️ Annotation files (bounding boxes, object classes, and distortion metadata)
+🗂️ Annotation files (bounding boxes, object classes, and depth map)

 You can download the full dataset package from the official link:
 👉 Download PVD4RCV Dataset